BharathRavu/portfolio-optimization/README.md

 * The initial value of the portfolio $V(0)=$

-Question: How to find optimum weights
+Question: How to find optimal weights